Loading...

 Very beautiful!
 I would recommend looking at the hours before you go.

-6 years ago Kt O'Nealwrote only this about this place:
+6 years ago Kt O'Nealevaluates this place as follows:

 While it has an entrance admission, it was affordable & worth every cent.
 Highly recommended.
 The place is beautiful.
 As it's a museum really enjoyed being able to go places in the church we would not normally be allowed.
 Wish there was an audio tour in different languages or a pamphlet.